t0bst4r/home-assistant-matter-hub/packages/docs/Guides/Connectivity Issues.md

   - **Firewall**: Ensure your firewall allows the necessary ports.
 Temporarily disable the firewall to determine if it is causing connectivity issues.

+### IGMP Snooping

+If not configured properly, IGMP Snooping may cause the suppression of mDNS messages.
+For this reason, it is recommended to disable it on networking devices such as switches and, if applicable, Hypervisors & Access Points.

 ## 2. Ecosystem and Device Compatibility / Requirements

 ### Alexa